LeandervanAarde/budget-nest/README.md

 #### Above And Beyond

-What aspects of this final build contribute to the `Above And Beyond` Component of your brief?
 <!-- what did you learn outside of the classroom and implement into your project-->
 * React Scroll
 * React scroll is a dependancy that is similiar to React-Router, with the exception of navigation to sections of the component instead of rendering a new component.